jbarneyVBFD/Stock-Predictor/README.md

 - Domain Background
   - Finance
 - Problem Statement
-  - More accurately predict the future price of any stock or cryptocurrency.
+  - More accurately predict the future price of any stock or cryptocurrency through a classification model that takes in a variety of features, including articles, as input and produces the predicted closing stock price in USD for the following day.
 - Datasets and Inputs
   - The articles used will be downloaded from Coinbase's top stories on the specific cryptocurrency's page for each date the numerical data is being used
   - The numerical data will be downloaded from [Coin Metrics](https://coinmetrics.io/data-downloads/).